n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/MailjetTrigger/README.md

 ### 1. Mailjet Trigger node

-1. First of all, you'll have to add the webhook URL in Mailjet.
-You can find instructions on how to do that in the FAQs below.
+1. First of all, you'll have to enter credentials for the Mailjet Trigger node.
+You can find out how to do that [here](../../../credentials/Mailjet/README.md).
-2. Select the `email.sent` option in the *Event* field to receive updates when an email is sent.
+2. Select the `email.sent` option from the *Event* dropdown list to receive updates when an email is sent.
 3. Click on *Execute Node* to run the workflow.

-## FAQs

-### How do I add my webhook URL in Mailjet?
-1. Open your Mailjet dashboard.
-2. Click on your user icon in the top right.
-3. Click on 'Account Settings'.
-4. Under REST API, click on 'Event notifications (webhooks)'.
-5. Paste your n8n webhook URL in the *Endpoint URL* field.
-6. Select the events you plan on using by clicking on the appropriate checkboxes.
-7. Click on the *Save* button.